farfamahar/farfamahar.github.io/src/content/digitalGarden/experiential-design-talk-notes.md

 - [Ocean Vuong Teaches the Art of Writing](https://youtu.be/kn4r4CmWmUw)
 - [Apichatpong Weerasethakul – 'I Escape Into the Movies' | TateShots](https://youtu.be/EdAigXMS7kI)
 - [The Philosophy of Terrence Malick | Full Documentary](https://youtu.be/Oohg3LZd898)

+Books
+- Game Poems by Jordan Magnuson
+- The Queer Games Avant-Garde by Bo Ruberg
+- Video Games Have Always Been Queer by Bo Ruberg
+- Rise of the Video Game Zinesters by Anna Anthropy
+- Avant-garde Videogames: Playing with Technoculture by Brian Schrank
+- The Videogame Industry Does Not Exist: Why We Should Think Beyond Commercial Game Production by Brendan Keogh
+- Everything to Play For: How Videogames Are Changing the World Marijam Did